 During my first year in the job, I had a big relapse on my right hand and wasn’t able to hand write anymore.
 My health was getting worse and it was quite new to me; I didn’t know what to ask for, what would help, or what I needed.

 In hindsight I would have needed more guidance from them by telling me what the options were, because I didn’t know.
 It was my first job and I was quite young, so didn’t have the experience or assertiveness.
 It would have been better if they’d said, ‘This is what we can do for you’ rather than asking ‘what do you need?’

 I had more career choices than I thought

-I stayed in London with that company for four and half years.
-At that point I was using two crutches to walk, I was really limited.
+I stayed in London with that company for 4 and half years.
+At that point I was using 2 crutches to walk, I was really limited.
 Getting to clients, even just getting around the office was difficult.
 I was exhausted from spending so much energy getting into work as well.

 Moving into a wheelchair was a massive psychological adjustment.
 The thought of trying to find a new accessible flat in London while trying to stay in work, and learning to use a wheelchair, was just too much.
 The best way I can describe it, is that I was in survival mode and my job was secondary to that.
 I moved home with my parents and started from scratch.

 At that point I thought my career was over, I’d just have to find any job I could.
 I didn’t know when I moved back what would be available to me.
 I was lucky with how the move panned out, because a big supermarket chain were recruiting finance vacancies and I fitted the job description.
 So, I ended up feeling like I had more choice than I expected to.

 Being disabled means my career prospects are limited

 I’ve been in my role for 3 years now and the company have been great about giving me flexible hours and days working from home.